fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 ```

-3) Serialization of objects only known from a plugin library, dynamically loaded at runtime
+3) Serialization of polymorphic objects only known from a plugin library, dynamically loaded at runtime
-from a compilation unit (executable) that does not know about the class of the serialized objects.
+from a compilation unit (executable) that does not know about the class(es) of the serialized objects.

 Various  test programs are provided to test (de)serialization of
 the classes.
 We use the official *XML Boost archive* format.
 Optionally the use of